mikecroucher/MLPM_talk/README.md

-These are the slides for a presentation I give called **Is your research software correct?**.
-It grew from the ideas in my blog post at http://www.walkingrandomly.com/?p=5825
+These are the slides for a presentation I give called **Is your research software correct?** It grew from the ideas in my blog post at http://www.walkingrandomly.com/?p=5825

 The latest version of the presentation can be viewed by going to http://mikecroucher.github.io/MLPM_talk/